cdapio/cdap/docs/developer-guide/source/security.rst

 - This should return a 200 OK response.

 - Visiting the Reactor Dashboard should redirect you to a login page that prompts for credentials.
-  Entering the credentials should let you work with the Reactor as normally.
+  Entering the credentials should let you work with the Reactor Dashboard as normally.